ArthurOberon/snow-crash/level11/readme.md

 end
 ```

-TEXT

-Breakdown the program:
+The Lua script `level11.pl` is owned by `flag11`, with the SUID bit set `-rwsr-sr-x`, meaning it will run with the privileges of `flag11`.

+Program breakdown:
-- Get a socket and bind to `127.0.0.1` localhost to the port `5151`.
+-A socket server binds to `127.0.0.1` on port `5151`.
-- Accept a new client, then ask for a password.
+-When a client connects, it prompts for a password.
-- When receive the pass, send it to `hash()`
-- `hash()` take the pass in argument and send it to `sha1sum` via `io.popen()` with `echo "..pass.." | sha1sum` (`..pass..` stand for the arg `pass`).
-It's there where a vulnerability can be used.
-- Then compare the hash pass to `f05d1d066fb246efe0c6f7d095f909a7a0cf34a0` and print a message depending on the result.
+-The password is passed to the `hash()` function, which executes `sha1sum` through `io.popen()` via the command `echo "..pass.." | sha1sum`.
+-The resulting SHA1 hash is compared to `f05d1d066fb246efe0c6f7d095f909a7a0cf34a0`.
+-A success or failure message is sent back to the client.

+The use of `io.popen("echo "..pass.." | sha1sum")` is unsafe.
+If the password contains shell metacharacters, arbitrary commands can be executed.

 ## 2. Communication With The Program